Etel Solingen

 Etel L. Solingen (born November 17, 1952, in Argentina) is a Distinguished professor and Thomas T. and Elizabeth C. Tierney Chair in Peace and Conflict Studies at the University of California Irvine.
 She was President of the International Studies Association (ISA) in 2012–2013 and received the 2018 William and Katherine Estes Award from the National Academy of Sciences; the 2022 Richard Holbrooke Prize from the American Academy in Berlin; the 2020 Susan Strange Professorship at the London School of Economics; and the 2019 Distinguished Scholar award in International Security from the International Studies Association.
+She has been elected to the American Academy of Arts and Sciences in 2026.